-- Assignments: Homework Assignments in Cengage for each Chapter (50%) - Exams: You will take 4 Unit Exams (25%) and One Final Proctored Exam (25%)

-PROCTORED EXAM(S)

-This course will have 1 proctored exam, which will total 25% of your final average.
-The proctored exam can be scheduled and taken at any of the 15 MS Community College campuses by clicking on In-Person Proctoring within Canvas.
-Visit the Proctored Exam Information page for more information on proctoring.
+- Assignments: Homework Assignments in Cengage for each Chapter (50%) - Exams: You will take 4 Unit Exams (25%) and One Final Proctored Exam (25%) - PROCTORED EXAM(S): ALL MSVCC courses must have a minimum of one and a maximum of three proctored exams.
+Co-Lin policy is that the proctored exam(s) equal(s) at least 25% of your final average.
+This course will have ONE proctored exam which will total 25% of your final average. - This course WILL REQUIRE one in-person proctored exam that can be scheduled and taken at any of the 15 MS Community College campuses by clicking on In-Person Proctoring within Canvas. - Visit the Proctored Exam Information page for more information on proctoring.